-Three hours lecture/discussion per week Prerequisite: ENGL 460 or consent of instructor The writing of stage plays and/or screenplays is the focus of this class.
+Three hours lecture/discussion per week Prerequisite: ENGL 460 or consent of the instructor The writing of stage plays and/or screenplays is the focus of this class.
 The seminar format allows students the opportunity to talk about their writing and to receive critiques from their peers as well as the instructor.
-May be repeated to a maximum of 6 units.